-Origin of the Solar System/ the Primitive Bodies
+2 Origin of the Solar System/ the Primitive Bodies

-Star formation in our galaxy is believed to have begun at least 10 billion y ago and to be continuing at present.
-Although the conditions under wi our own sun formed, approximately 4.5 billion years ago, are not known can infer that conditions were similar to those where star formation is a occurring-in dense interstellar gas clouds.
-Molecules are observed in all these dense clouds, and complex organic species with over eight atoms seen in the larger clouds; the presence of dust in these clouds is inferred finfrared emissions.
-It is generally believed that our solar system formed w such a cloud underwent gravitational contraction, some fragment of it for ing, because of its rotation, a gaseous disk, which we call the solar neb During this early phase of its evolution, temperatures and pressures thought to have been highest near the center of the nebula.
+Star formation in our galaxy is believed to have begun at least 10 billion years ago and to be continuing at present.
+Although the conditions under which our own sun formed, approximately 4.5 billion years ago, are not known, we can infer that conditions were similar to those where star formation is now occurring-in dense interstellar gas clouds.
+Molecules are observed in all of these dense clouds, and complex organic species with over eight atoms are seen in the larger clouds; the presence of dust in these clouds is inferred from infrared emissions.
+It is generally believed that our solar system formed when such a cloud underwent gravitational contraction, some fragment of it forming, because of its rotation, a gaseous disk, which we call the solar nebula.
+During this early phase of its evolution, temperatures and pressures are thought to have been highest near the center of the nebula.

-The sun, the planets, and the smaller objects formed from the solar net through a series of complex, but rather rapid, processes.
-The larger bot contained large amounts of internal energy that fueled further evolution processing, which continues, in many objects, to the present day.
-This pletary evolution has largely obliterated evidence of the original states of the bodies.
-In contrast, because of their small sizes, asteroids, comets, and moroids apparently have undergone substantially less evolution than have planet-sized bodies.
-For this reason they are collectively referred to here primitive bodies.
-Some of these may have formed in the cooler, outer region of the solar system.
-Some early evolution appears to have taken place in least several of the larger asteroids, so that not all asteroids are thought to composed of the unaltered, primordial material that existed prior to events of planet formation.
-In any case, because they are too small to he sustained long-term planetary evolution of the kind that occurred on larger bodies, these primitive objects should retain evidence of the earliest evolutionary processes that shaped solar-system material.
+The sun, the planets, and the smaller objects formed from the solar nebula through a series of complex, but rather rapid, processes.
+The larger bodies contained large amounts of internal energy that fueled further evolutionary processing, which continues, in many objects, to the present day.
+This planetary evolution has largely obliterated evidence of the original states of these bodies.
+In contrast, because of their small sizes, asteroids, comets, and meteoroids apparently have undergone substantially less evolution than have the planet-sized bodies.
+For this reason they are collectively referred to here as primitive bodies.
+Some of these may have formed in the cooler, outer regions of the solar system.
+Some early evolution appears to have taken place in at least several of the larger asteroids, so that not all asteroids are thought to be composed of the unaltered, primordial material that existed prior to the events of planet formation.
+In any case, because they are too small to have sustained long-term planetary evolution of the kind that occurred on larger bodies, these primitive objects should retain evidence of the earliest evolutionary processes that shaped solar-system material.